-The Telefónica Group reviews on an annual basis, or more frequently when the circumstances require it, the value of assets and cash-generating units, to assess whether their carrying values can be supported by the future expected cash flows, including, in some cases synergies allowed for in acquisition costs.
+The Telefónica Group reviews on an annual basis, or more frequently when the circumstances require it, the value of assets and cashgenerating units, to assess whether their carruing values can be supported by the future expected cash flows, including, in some cases synergies allowed for in acquisition costs.
 Potential changes in the regulatory, business, economic or political environment may result in the need to introduce changes to estimates made and to recognize impairments in goodwill, intangible assets or fixed assets.
-Although the recognition of impairments of property, plant and equipment, intangible assets and financial assets results in a non-cash charge on the income statement, it could adversely affect the results of the Telefónica Group's operations.
+Although the recognition of impairments of property, plant and equipment, intangible assets and financial assets results in a noncash charge on the income statement, it could adversely affect the results of the Telefónica Group's operations.
 In this respect, the Telefónica Group has experienced impairments on certain of its investments, affecting its results of operations in the year in which they were experienced.
-In 2016, impairment losses in goodwill were recognized amounting to 215 million euros) and Mexico (91 million euros).
+In 2016, impairment losses in goodwill were recognized amounting to 215 million euros for Telefónica operations in Venezuela (124 million euros) and Mexico (91 million euros).